 Reformatting is supported for all Elements languages, whole-file reformatting is also available for XML-based files, including XAML.

 The code editor of course provides syntax highlighting, making different parts of cour code sho in different colors and styles in order to make the code more easy to read and understand, and to notice obvious mistakes better.
-Syntax highlighting (and some of the other advanced features discussed below) is provided for all four Elements languages, as well as some other file formats:
+Syntax highlighting (and some of the other advanced features discussed below) is provided for all Elements languages, as well as some other file formats:

 - Oxygene (

 - Swift (